‘Dance Moms’ News: Cast Members Quit In Support Of Abby Lee Miller

 A post shared by Lilliana Ketchman (@lillykofficial) on

 Lilliana, with her mother Stacey Ketchman, joined Dance Moms in the second half of the sixth season as a member of the mini team.
-This group was eventually disbanded, allowing her to continue on as an elite dancer instead.
+This group was eventually disbanded, allowing her to continue as an elite dancer instead.

 As for her fellow mini dancer Elliana Walmsley, there is no sign of the youngster leaving Dance Moms just yet.
 In fact, signs point to her staying.
 Her latest post on Instagram suggested she is not going anywhere and has instead bid Brynn Rumfallo adieu.